rumca-js/Django-link-archive/README.md

 Each page is ranked by several factors.

- - content ranking
+ - content ranking.
+[0..100] range
- - users votes
+ - users votes. [-100..100] range

-The result is equal according to calculation page ranking = content ranking + users votes
+The result is equal according to calculation
+ - page ranking = content ranking + users votes

-Note: Page rating should not be based 'on time'.
-Good contents does is not 'worse' because x amount has passed.
-It should be however a suspect for verification, as it can be a case of abandoned project.

-Page rating range is 0..100.
-This means that if everything is correct for a page, a rank 100 is assigned.

-With such approach we can extend page rating and range is still in range 0..100, and it does not break the rest of calculated link rank.

 ## Content ranking